 Titanium and titanium alloys are the materials most frequently used for dental implantology and have become a gold standard for tooth replacement.
 A disadvantage of titanium, however, is its grayish color which is sometimes visible through the peri-implant mucosa.
-Moreover, research has shown that metals are able to induce a nonspecific immunomodulation and autoimmunity.
+Moreover, research has shown that metals are able to induce a nonspecific immunomodulation and autoimmunity1.

-New ceramic materials are likely to overcome these drawbacks.
+New ceramic materials are likely to overcome these drawbacks2.
 However, ceramics are known to be sensitive to shear and tensile loading which may lead to early material failure.
 Consequently, high-strength zirconia ceramics have become the materials of choice for dental implants.

 When defining the mechanical and prosthetic capacities of the implant body, the material and processing characteristics need to be considered.
 That means both the monoclinic and tetragonal phases of zirconium dioxide (ZrO2) should be taken into account.
 Compared to the monoclinic phase, ZrO2 can resist extreme loading forces in the tetragonal phase; moreover, its high biocompatibility makes it an ideal dental material.
 Beside these positive properties, its enormous stiffness leads to fracture at the load limit.
 These characteristics influence the design, mainly with respect to production, the application and the properties of one-piece and two-piece implant systems.